Crisis services and planning for a crisis

-Crisis teams support people who might otherwise need to go to hospital, for example due to psychosis, severe self-harm or suicide attempts.
-They usually include a number of mental health professionals, such as a psychiatrist, mental health nurses, social workers and support workers.
+The team usually includes a number of mental health professionals, such as a psychiatrist, mental health nurses, social workers and support workers.

-The amount of support they provide can vary, for example, how often they can visit you and whether you can contact them 24 hours a day.
+The amount of support they provide can vary, such as how often they can visit you and whether you can contact them 24 hours a day.
 Staff members often work in shifts, so you might not see the same people each time.

 Support from a crisis team could help you manage a crisis at home, which some people prefer.
-But this isn't right for everyone and you might feel you'd rather be treated in hospital – for example if your home environment has contributed to you feeling in crisis.
+But this isn't right for everyone.
+You might feel you would rather be treated in hospital.
+For example, this may be if your home environment has contributed to you feeling in crisis.

 [My] crisis team have been with me on three separate occasions for two months at a time, sometimes visiting twice a day to keep me out of hospital.

-There are different ways you can access your local crisis team during a crisis, depending on your situation and how your local team works.
-These can include:
+There are different ways you can access your local crisis team during a crisis.
+This depends on your situation and how your local team works.
+The options include:

 - Being referred.
 Many crisis teams can only support people who have been referred to them by another health care professional.
-For example, you might be referred to a crisis team after visiting A&E or your GP.
+For example, you might be referred to a crisis team after visiting Accident & Emergency (A&E) or your GP.